ericchase/Celegans-simulation/README.md

 A terrible port to Windows under Visual Studio 2017

 Someone on Reddit asked for a port, and I was up for the challenge. <br>
+The original Celegans-simulation code belongs to Carlo Meroni.
-The code here is not mine, and the patch work is up for grabs.
+The patch work I offer is up for grabs.

-I'd be happy to answer any questions related to the port, ask away.
+I'd be happy to answer any questions related to this port.

 <br><br>
 # From original readme: